 eSIM has the potential to store multiple plans on a single phone compared to the one-plan-per-phone system that has been in place for decades.
 This digital feature which works using QR codes allows backup connectivity, improved travel connectivity, and better personal vs. business plans.
 As such eSIM enables consumers to carry fewer phones around at all times while enabling them to benefit from more than one plan or service provider.

 eSIMs Versus Traditional SIM Cards

 The world of eSIMs is easily defined as embedded chip that is pre-built into a phone model, allowing users to activate new wireless plans user QR codes or activation codes.
-To run or bundle an eSIM efficiently with other pre-existing applications on any eSIM-enabled mobile device, eSIM APIs must be developed and programmed to create a good fit.
+To run or bundle an eSIM efficiently with other pre-existing applications on any eSIM-enabled mobile device, mobile data API’s must be developed and programmed to create a good fit.
 These APIs allow for maximum customizability and functionality between software and hardware components.

 Traditional SIM cards used a physically cut card that contained all the data of the cellphone plan and credentials.
 A glaring issue with this system is that these SIMs were susceptible to SIM swapping vulnerability.
 Additionally, only one card is usable per smartphone unless the phone is a dual-SIM variant that allowed two SIM cards simultaneously.

 Wireless eSIM Cellular Data’s Benefits

 Newer eSIM technologies are expected to cut costs for wireless service providers, as there will be fewer needs to do the physical manufacturing, programming, and transportation of SIM cards.
 This elimination of manufacturing costs also saves resources and reduces carbon footprints caused by production lines and physical distribution.
 With everything stored on secure cloud and wireless cellular data networks linked through roaming, this can be advantageous for a multitude of use cases both locally or globally.